fmantz/sudoku/README.md

 ## Update: Version 0.5

 I added a new small update.
 In Version 4.0 I added all possible combinations of numbers ("the powerset"), each as sorted array.
 In Version 0.5, I shuffled those arrays so that not always the same numbers are tried into empty slots first.
+Therefore there should be less collisions.
 This improved the performance of the Scala version a bit.
-However the performance of the Rust version did not change.
+However, the performance of the Rust version did not change.

 As usual, you can find the results here [./performance/version_0.5-result](./performance/version_0.5-result).